 Southern Madagascar is consistently the hottest and driest part of the country, with surreal landscapes to fulfil any photographer’s dreams.
-Exotic flora, spiny forests and avenues of giant baobabs conspire to make the visitor feel they have arrived on another planet.
+Exotic flora, spiny forests and giant baobabs conspire to make the visitor feel they have arrived on another planet.

-To the west, you can reach the stunning Parc National d’Isalo via the coastal town of Tulear.
+To the south west, you can reach the stunning Parc National d’Isalo via the coastal town of Tulear.
 Isalo is one of Madagascar’s most visited and most beautiful national parks where, after a morning clambering up escarpments and along canyons, walkers can enjoy a well-earned dip in one of the natural rock pools.